 The goal of the e-CODEX project is to improve the cross-border access of citizens and businesses to legal means in Europe as well as to improve the interoperability between legal authorities within the EU.
 The use of ICT makes judicial procedures more transparent, efficient and economic.
 At the same time, it helps citizens, companies, administrations and legal practitioners to get facilitated access to justice.

 e-CODEX is developing technical solutions that can be used in or between Member States and other countries also to support cross-border operation of processes in the field of justice.
-Through e-CODEX, the participants are jointly developing interoperable building blocks and implementing them in real life settings through piloting work.
+Through e-CODEX, the participants are jointly developing interoperable building blocks and implementing them in real life settings.

 How to make sure that e-CODEX solutions are usable and portable?